Some of the artists featured so far ...

 Since launching in the summer of 2014, TalkingGigs have featured some A-list guests, including Abdallah ag Alhousseyni from Tinariwen, Bassekou Kouyate, Vieux Farka Toure, Songhoy Blues, Emmanuel Jal, Souad Massi, Robyn Hitchcock, Sam Lee, Jim Moray, Aurelio, Mor Karbasi, Dobet Gnahore and many others.

-The format is growing increasingly popular with artists and audiences and artists alike.
+The format is popular with artists and audiences and artists alike.
 At her recent gig, Mor Karbasi commented that she really appreciated the "talking bit" because it meant that in the second half she felt the audience knew her well enough such that she was free to express the music more.
 And our new Sheffield 'home' at the HUBS has proved very popular with our ever increasing audience - combining great sound and facilities for a larger audience while still maintaining the intimacy which is part of the TalkingGigs experience.

 So there are exciting times ahead.
 If you want to find out more, write to Charles Ritchie at email@example.com or join our mailing list (on the Home or Contact pages).